Search results for

 Lost 2.0: Settings edition

-iOS 18 beta 1 also completely redesigns the Settings app and wrecks your muscle memory in the process.
+iOS 18 also completely redesigns the Settings app and wrecks your muscle memory in the process — especially when it comes to apps.
 Some sections have been merged, while others have been relocated.
 Fortunately, you can search for individual menus and toggles, so getting lost is somewhat more manageable here.

 Beyond the new interface, the iCloud section has received a facelift.
 Similarly, main sections like Wi-Fi and Bluetooth now include clear banners explaining what these settings are all about.
 The iPhone 15 models also now support finer battery charging limits, allowing users to pick between different percentages — instead of being restricted to 80% when using the feature.

-iOS 18 beta 1 completely redesigns the Settings app and wrecks your muscle memory in the process.
+iOS 18 completely redesigns the Settings app and wrecks your muscle memory in the process.

-Beta 1 also includes the Accessibility settings Apple officially announced a few weeks ago.
+iOS 18 also includes the Accessibility settings Apple officially announced earlier this year.
 These include a new function that allows you to control your iPhone by moving your eyeballs.
 Setting it up takes a minute, but it didn’t work reliably for me.
 The camera fails to detect where I’m looking exactly, resulting in accidental input.
 Nevertheless, it’s still an impressive addition that will be priceless to those who need it, especially after Apple further optimizes it.

 iPhone iOS18 Control Panel showing music player